-Program Description The Engineering Technology program prepares students for immediate employment as engineering technicians in engineering and construction related industries.
-Computer aided design (CAD) and Global Information Systems (GIS) courses prepare students to utilize modern hardware and software to produce 2-D and 3-D drawings, maps and plans.
-Lecture and hands-on laboratory courses in materials testing give students the opportunity to learn industry-standard, field and laboratory testing procedures of construction related materials.
+Program Description The Engineering Technology program at BSC prepares students for immediate employment as engineering technicians in engineering and construction related industries.
+Computer aided design (CAD) and Global Information Systems (GIS) courses prepare students to use modern hardware and software to produce 2-D and 3-D drawings, maps and plans.
+Lecture and hands-on laboratory courses in materials testing give students the opportunity to learn industry standard field and laboratory testing procedures of construction related materials.
 Surveying courses and modern laboratories provide students broad exposure to traditional and modern surveying techniques for land measurement and construction layout.
 Related coursework introduces students to fundamentals and computation techniques of water and wastewater treatment, elementary structural analysis and construction management.
 Additional courses in technical writing, communications, economics, mathematics and government complete the curriculum.

 Students will benefit from many recent updates to the facilities and equipment used in the Engineering Technology program.
 Lecture courses and CAD courses are located in new classroom and laboratory areas in the NECE building.
-Surveying labs use modern surveying equipment including total stations, robotic/spatial total stations, GPS survey receivers and data collectors.
+Surveying labs use modern equipment including total stations, robotic/spatial total stations, GPS survey receivers and data collectors.
 Hands-on structural analysis and material testing labs are held in a new fully equipped laboratory facility in the Armory.

-Transfer Option: Those who may pursue a four-year engineering degree at a later date should consider course modifications in consultation with their advisor.
+Transfer Option: Those who may pursue a four-year engineering degree at a later date should consider course modifications in consultation with the Engineering Technology program coordinator.

 GIS Certificate Option: By adding a few more courses, students can complete a GIS Certificate of Completion.
 Refer to the Geographic Information Systems Technician page for complete details on the certificate of completion.

-Preparation Engineering technicians do the "hands-on" work related to engineering and/or construction.
+Preparation Engineering technicians do the hands-on work related to engineering and/or construction.
 Incoming or potential students should have an interest in mathematics, computers, technology and construction.

-Program Requirements Students who complete the curriculum requirements earn an Associate in Applied Science degree.
+Program Requirements Students who complete the program requirements earn an Associate in Applied Science degree.

-Graduates may be employed in office or field environments.
-Students should be able to perform laboratory exercises inside or outside during the school year and be able to lift light equipment and material loads.
+Enrollees should be able to perform laboratory exercises inside or outside during the school year and be able to lift light equipment and material loads.

 As indicated in the curriculum, MATH 107 (Pre-Calculus) is taken the first semester of freshman year.
 Students not prepared to start MATH 107 may require additional courses and/or time to complete the degree.